This document provides detailed information on metadata fields for data on the FLCAC. Each field in this document corresponds to a field in openLCA.

 With 2 components:

 The category/subcategories schema follows North American Industry Classification System (NAICS).
-See the Categorization section of the Data Submission Handbook for instructions on how to categorize flows and processes.
+See Categorization of the Data Submission Handbook for instructions on how to categorize flows and processes.

 This field is automatically populated based on the folder that your process is located in.